dchollar/lake-data/README.md

   - Enable a date picker in the data maintenance page - NO they have all looked bad
   - set up https://superset.apache.org/
   - Enable https on the server - NO not going to do it. requires domain registration  https://www.digitalocean.com/community/tutorials/how-to-secure-apache-with-let-s-encrypt-on-ubuntu-20-04
   - Create a mapping between characteristic and location and event.
 Want to enforce for data entry the valid locations or events for a characteristic. maybe?
-  - Change the document page to have collapsible sections.
-All leaf nodes should collapse.
+    Already done.
+Just need to remove the code that auto creates the characteristic-location data and create a maintenance page for this.
+    This will limit the choices on the data entry page which I think is the desired use case for the future.
   - load other document types besides PDFs.
   - Bulk upload and download of documents.
-Not sure I want to do this
+Not sure I want to do this.
+Will do as an on-demand request.

 # Technologies Used: